DBC-SF/mentorship-wiki/README.md

 - Student feedback for Mentors will be collected during the weekly retro survey.
 - You are required to solicit some student feedback each phase you work.
 This feedback will be reviewed by the Mentor Coordinator.
 Use the Give a [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).
 This link will also be in the students guide.

-#### Optional Meetings:
+#### Meetings:
-- 1st Monday of Phase @ 6:15 -- Mentor powwow with Mentor Coordinator.
+- 1st Monday of Phase @ 6:15 -- Optional powwow with Mentor Coordinator.
 Feel free to attend if you have questions or concerns.
 - 1st Monday of Phase @ 7:00 -- Meet the Mentors for incoming Cohort.
+Need 4-8 Mentors to attend each phase.

 #### How To Submit Your Hours in Workday:
 [Video Demo](https://drive.google.com/file/d/0B7uFhzfRtRRGSWlaWk1MS0ttb3gzaWJYenp3dlhPYl9nM253/view?usp=sharing)